cyberplanner/kudomon/README.md

 ```
 ----------

-#### This web app is still a work in progress, I ran out of time and couldn't finish it as I was stuck in Birmingham away from my laptop and I have very little time towork on it, but I hope it will provide an insight on my approach.
+#### This web app is still a work in progress, I ran out of time and couldn't finish it as I was stuck in Birmingham away from my laptop and I had very little time to work on it, but I hope it will provide an insight on my approach.

 #### Thanks for reviewing my code. feedback are welcomed and appreciated.